What to Expect

 Pastor Bruce Johnson

-On Sunday, February 22, 2026 — the First Sunday of Lent, join us at Pender United Methodist Church as Pastor Bruce Johnson begins our Lenten journey with a message titled: “The Beginning of Happiness” (Psalm 32)
+On Sunday, March 8, 2026 — the Third Sunday of Lent, join us for worship at Pender United Methodist Church as Pastor Bruce Johnson shares a message titled “A Prayer to Begin the Day.”

 Opportunities to Serve